albertjou/rubyconf_au_hub/source/speakers/andre-arko.html.markdown

 video_summary: André talked to Multifaceted about his talk before RubyConf in
                Miami last year.
 Check out the video for the low-down.
 image: andre-arko.jpg
-description: Ruby nerd, Bundler maintainer, web developer.
+description: André thinks Ruby is pretty cool.
+He designs and builds web applications at Cloud City Development by day, and works on Bundler and Rubygems by night… and also some days.
 ---